Louisiana high court rejects LGBT rights order

-NEW ORLEANS (AP) — By a vote of 4-3, Louisiana’s Supreme Court has rejected Gov. John Bel Edwards’ attempt to revive his executive order protecting the rights of lesbian, gay, bisexual, and transgender people in state government.
+NEW ORLEANS (AP) — In a 4-3 decision, Louisiana’s Supreme Court on Friday rejected Gov. John Bel Edwards’ attempt to revive an executive order protecting the rights of lesbian, gay, bisexual, and transgender people in state government.

-The court on Friday refused to hear arguments on Edwards’ April 2016 order banning discrimination in state government and state contracts based on sexual orientation and gender identity.
+The court refused to hear arguments on Edwards’ April 2016 order banning discrimination in state government and state contracts based on sexual orientation and gender identity.

-Republican Attorney General Jeff Landry had challenged the Democratic governor’s order.
+Republican Attorney General Jeff Landry, often at odds with the Democratic governor, had challenged the order.
 A state district judge and appellate court agreed that it constituted an unconstitutional attempt to expand state law.

 Justices Greg Guidry, Scott Crichton, James Genovese and Marcus Clark rejected the case without comment.